 Accidental engine starting can cause serious injury or death.
-Remove the key from the ignition switch and engage the lanyard stop switch to prevent the engine from starting when performing service or maintenance on the power package.
+Remove the key from the ignition switch and engage the lanyard stop or E-stop switch to prevent the engine from starting when performing service or maintenance on the power package.